-The name of a holiday can be made variable, allowing you to specify that the name of a holiday should vary depending on the circumstances of each holiday date, such as in the example on the right.
+The name and abbreviations of a holiday can be made variable, allowing you to specify that the name of a holiday and abbreviation should vary depending on the circumstances of each holiday date, such as in the example on the right.

-This is the area where one enters the various ways a holiday may be displayed in a graphical manner (eg. abbreviation, symbol, image, watermark, ...), rather than by displaying its name.
+This is the area where one enters the various ways a holiday may be displayed in a graphical manner (eg. symbol, image, watermark, ...), rather than by displaying its name and abbreviations.
 For more details, see the topic on holidays graphical elements.

 This is the area where one specifies the rule that governs the recurrence of a holiday from year to year.
 For more details, see the topic on holidays recurrence rules.